Fliplet/fliplet-widget-dynamic-lists/README.md

 **Available Hooks:**

+### Data Retrieval

 - `flListDataBeforeGetData(options)`: Runs before data is fetched from the data source.
 - `flListDataAfterGetData(data)`: Runs after data has been fetched but before it is rendered.
 A great place to manipulate the data.

+### List Rendering

 - `flListDataBeforeRenderList(data)`: Runs just before the list items are rendered to the DOM.
 - `flListDataAfterRenderList(data)`: Runs after the list has been rendered.
 Useful for attaching third-party plugins.
+- `flListDataAfterRenderListSocial(data)`: Runs after the list has been rendered and social features (likes, bookmarks) have been initialized.
+- `flListDataAfterRenderMoreList(data)`: Runs after additional list items are loaded via pagination or lazy loading.
+- `flListDataAfterRenderMoreListSocial(data)`: Runs after additional list items are loaded and their social features have been initialized.

+### Filters

+- `flListDataBeforeRenderFilters(data)`: Runs before filter controls are rendered to the DOM.
+- `flListDataAfterRenderFilters(data)`: Runs after filter controls have been rendered.

+### Search

+- `flListDataSearchKeyUp(options)`: Runs when a key is released in the search input field.
+- `flListDataSearchInput(options)`: Runs when the search input value changes.

+### Entry Actions

 - `flListDataBeforeDeleteConfirmation(options)`: Runs before the "Are you sure?" delete confirmation is shown.
 - `flListDataBeforeDeleteEntry(options)`: Runs after the user confirms deletion but before the entry is removed from the data source.

+### Comments

+- `flListDataBeforeShowComments(options)`: Runs before comments are displayed for an entry.
+- `flListDataAfterShowComments(data)`: Runs after comments have been displayed for an entry.
+- `flListDataBeforeNewComment(options)`: Runs before a new comment is created.
+You can modify the comment text via `options.comment`.
+- `flListDataAfterNewComment(options)`: Runs after a new comment has been saved to the data source but before it's rendered.
+- `flListDataAfterNewCommentShown(options)`: Runs after the new comment has been rendered in the DOM.
+- `flListDataBeforeUpdateComment(options)`: Runs before a comment is updated.
+You can modify the comment text via `options.newComment`.
+- `flListDataAfterUpdateComment(options)`: Runs after a comment has been updated in the data source but before it's re-rendered.
+- `flListDataAfterUpdateCommentShown(options)`: Runs after the updated comment has been rendered in the DOM.
+- `flListDataBeforeDeleteComment(options)`: Runs before a comment is deleted from the data source.
+- `flListDataAfterDeleteComment(options)`: Runs after a comment has been deleted from the data source.

+### Social Features - Likes

+- `flListDataEntryLike(data)`: Runs when a user likes an entry.
+- `flListDataEntryLikeSuccess(data)`: Runs after a like action completes successfully.
+- `flListDataEntryLikeFail(data)`: Runs if a like action fails.
+- `flListDataEntryUnlike(data)`: Runs when a user removes their like from an entry.
+- `flListDataEntryUnlikeSuccess(data)`: Runs after an unlike action completes successfully.
+- `flListDataEntryUnlikeFail(data)`: Runs if an unlike action fails.

+### Social Features - Bookmarks

+- `flListDataEntryBookmark(data)`: Runs when a user bookmarks an entry.
+- `flListDataEntryBookmarkSuccess(data)`: Runs after a bookmark action completes successfully.
+- `flListDataEntryBookmarkFail(data)`: Runs if a bookmark action fails.
+- `flListDataEntryUnbookmark(data)`: Runs when a user removes a bookmark from an entry.
+- `flListDataEntryUnbookmarkSuccess(data)`: Runs after an unbookmark action completes successfully.
+- `flListDataEntryUnbookmarkFail(data)`: Runs if an unbookmark action fails.

 ### Advanced Templating

 For ultimate control over the markup, you can provide your own Handlebars.js templates in the component's advanced settings.
 You can override the templates for:

 - **Base HTML:** The main container for the list.
 - **Loop HTML:** The template for a single list item.
 - **Detail HTML:** The template for the detail view overlay.

 When writing custom templates, you have access to the data passed by the component.
 Use the existing templates in the `/templates` directory as a starting point.